Does homeowners insurance cover tree removal?

 - Other covered perils listed in your policy

 Keep in mind, though, that all policies are different.
-Talk to your agent about the specifics of your policy to better understand what’s covered.
+You may want to talk to your agent about the specifics of your policy to better understand what’s covered.

-When will homeowners insurance not cover tree removal?
+When does homeowners insurance not cover tree removal?

-Not all tree removal scenarios are covered.
+Not all tree removal scenarios are covered by standard home insurance.
 Your home insurance company could deny removal coverage if a tree falls in the following situations:

 - During a flood